clarajegousse/colors/README.md

-# colors
+Colors settings

-Quick and pretty colors settings for PyMOL, Latex, and R.
+Quick and pretty colors settings available for PyMOL, Latex, and R.